 The project under consideration includes:

-There are multiple options on the table — with some estimates in the $20–26 million range for the full scope.
-That could translate to individual levies between $95,000 and $200,000 per unit, depending on the floor plan and financing method.
+There are multiple options on the table — with some engineers estimates in the $20M+ range for the full scope, pending the owners vote.
+That could translate for the potential of individual levies between $95,000 and $200,000 per unit, depending on the floor plan and financing method.

-The current estimate is $22.5M and will soon be proposed to owners, seeking a 50% vote, to proceed with a contractor tendering and bid.
+The current estimate is $22.5M and will soon be proposed to owners, to proceed with a contractor tendering and bid.
+The project requires a 3/4 majority vote to proceed.
+If it doesn’t pass, repairs may be deferred or alternative approaches considered.

 Despite the current Contingency Reserve Fund (CRF) having over $3M, this is not enough to cover the scale and scope of this project.
 Furthermore, the strata council will always want to maintain at lease $1M in cash reserves at all times.

 As part of the proposed Building Envelope Project (BEP) at 1010 and 1020 View Street, owners should anticipate a significant special levy.
-Based on the current cost estimate of $22.5 million, here’s a breakdown of expected contributions per unit type:
+Based on the preliminary engineering reports the estimate is $22.5 million, here’s a breakdown of expected contributions per unit type:

 Unit Type | Estimated Levy | 4 Payment Option |